carjgarcia02/my-resume/README.md

 # my-resume

-A copy of my resume created with HTML, CSS and JS.
+A copy of my 2023 resume created with HTML and CSS.